 When is the application period?
 How often are classes admitted?

 The Sonography application period is between April 1 and June 1 each year (a 2-month period), therefore the deadline for applications is June 1 each year.
 If the deadline falls on a weekend, then the applications and documents are due by the next business day.
-The Sonography Programs accept one class per calendar year; the newly admitted class begins the program in the fall semester (starting Fall 2016).
+The Sonography Program accepts one class per calendar year; the newly admitted class begins the program in the fall semester (starting Fall 2016).

-No, all applicants must complete all prerequisites as stated in the ACC College Catalog and on the Sonography Programs website.
+No, all applicants must complete all prerequisites as stated in the ACC College Catalog and on the Sonography Program website.
 No exceptions or advance placement is made for those with advanced education regardless of the type of degree.
 See above for transfer courses to fulfill prerequisites and co requisites of the degree plan.